You understand the lengthy application process, and if you decide to reapply, we will be glad to work with you again.

 Alumni seeking letters of evaluation for medical, dental, or veterinary school will be considered according to these guidelines:

-- You must contact the current chair of the Pre-Medical Advisory Committee, Dr. Maria Cuevas, of your intent to apply to medical, dental, or veterinary school by filling out the Intent to Apply form by November 1, 2019.
+- You must contact the current chair of the Pre-Medical Advisory Committee, Dr. Maria Cuevas, of your intent to apply to medical, dental, or veterinary school by email Dr. Cuevas no later than December 1st.

 - If needed, you may be asked to interview (or re-interview if you had applied through the committee before) with members of the committee.